phase1geo/tke/doc/md/TKE Developer Guide/Plugin API/api--sidebar--get_selected_indices.md

-## api\::sidebar\::get\_selected\_indices
+## api::sidebar::get\_selected\_indices

 Returns the index of the currently selected files/directories in the sidebar.
-This value is useful for future calls to the api\::sidebar\::get\_info procedure.
+This value is useful for future calls to the `api::sidebar::get_info` procedure.

 **Call structure**